rlaroseII/the-zombie-gospel/zombie_gospel_8.5x5.5-1.7.md

 disobedience, operating under κατέχω mechanism, maintaining autonomous authority structures contrary to covenant submission.

-****Ephesians confirms: Wrath operates continuously upon those maintaining philosophical frameworks (\"empty words\") contrary to divine revelation.****
+**Ephesians confirms: Wrath operates continuously upon those maintaining philosophical frameworks (\"empty words\") contrary to divine revelation.**

 ### 1 Thessalonians: Wrath \"Has Come Upon Them\"

 Here\'s where it gets uncomfortably specific.
 Paul writes in 1 Thessalonians 2:14-16:

-**\"For you, brothers, became imitators of the churches of God in Christ Jesus that are in Judea.
-For you suffered the same things from your own countrymen as they did from the Jews, who killed both the Lord Jesus and the prophets, and drove us out, and displease God and oppose all mankind by hindering us from speaking to the Gentiles that they might be saved---so as always to fill up the measure of their sins. ******But wrath has come upon them at last******\"** (ESV, emphasis added).
+> **\"For you, brothers, became imitators of the churches of God in
+> Christ Jesus that are in Judea.
+For you suffered the same things from
+> your own countrymen as they did from the Jews, who killed both the
+> Lord Jesus and the prophets, and drove us out, and displease God and
+> oppose all mankind by hindering us from speaking to the Gentiles that
+> they might be saved---so as always to fill up the measure of their
+> sins. ******But wrath has come upon them at last******\"** (emphasis
+> added).

 Standard reading makes this about AD 70 Jerusalem destruction.
 But look at the Greek: ****ἔφθασεν δὲ ἐπ\' αὐτοὺς ἡ ὀργὴ εἰς τέλος**** (ephthasen